What Yoga Really Means…

 Yoga is not a religion, therefore it encourages a sense openness to all who seek to achieve better health and well-being.

-With over 10 years of dedicated practice, Nora is highly passionate about helping and inspiring others towards living a healthier and more fulfilled way of life.
+With over 10 years of dedicated practice, Nora is passionate about helping and inspiring others towards living a healthier and more fulfilled way of life.

 She specializes in Hatha flow and Ashtanga yoga and aims to make each class suitable for varying levels, from complete beginners to more advanced practitioners.